 - b) Restricted, repetitive patterns of behaviour, interests or activities (sensory behaviours are now included and recognised within this).

-At The Grove we aim to realise our school vision through our curriculum by supporting our students to:
+At The Grove we aim to realize our school vision through our curriculum by supporting our students to:

 - Manage their autism through access to tailored programmes and therapeutic support;